is now available! Read about the new features and fixes from November.

 Note that other binaries are also available on the VS Code download page.

-Installing the .deb package will automatically install the apt repository and signing key to enable auto-updating using the system's package manager.
-Alternatively, the repository and key can also be installed manually with the following script:
+Installing the .deb package will prompt to install the apt repository and signing key to enable auto-updating using the system's package manager.
+To automatically install the apt repository and signing key, such as on a non-interactive terminal, run the following command first:

 sudo apt-get install wget gpg